-(for 2012–2013 academic year)
+(For 2013–2014 academic year)

-M. Clark, Jacobs, McCabe (Chair) Associate Professors
+M. Clark, McCabe Associate Professors

-Dudrick, Kawall, Meyer, Tumulty, Witherspoon Assistant Professors
+Dudrick, Kawall, Meyer, Tumulty, Witherspoon (Chair) Assistant Professors

-Jayasekera, Klein Visiting Assistant Professor
+Blackman, Gray, Jayasekera, Klein Visiting Assistant Professor

+Philosophy is a central component of a liberal arts education.
+It raises fundamental questions about the nature of reality and the place of human beings within it.
 What is the nature of morality?
 What is free will and are human beings free?
 What is the relation between mind and body?
 What, if anything, can we know about the material world?
 Does God exist?
 What makes a state just?
 What makes for a good life?